Pandalandan/Chawan/README.md

     * How to prepare
     * Favorites
     * Footer
-* Started workiong on CSS as well (Worked on CSS section by section)
+* Started working on CSS as well (Worked on CSS section by section)
+* Started working on JS
+* Created mock server using postman